Home

 Other types of acne

-• Blackheads: a blocked hair follicle that appears as a small dark-coloured spot on the skin.
+• Blackheads: A blocked hair follicle that appears as a small dark-coloured spot on the skin.

-• Whiteheads: a blocked hair follicle that is covered by a thin layer of skin and appears as a white bump.
+• Whiteheads: A blocked hair follicle that is covered by a thin layer of skin and appears as a white bump.

-• Papules: a small, red inflamed spot on the skin.
+• Papules: A small, red inflamed spot on the skin.

-• Pustules: a pus-filled spot that is usually yellow or white on top and surrounded by inflamed skin.
+• Pustules: A pus-filled spot that is usually yellow or white on top and surrounded by inflamed skin.

-• Nodules: an acne lesion that develops under the skin and can feel hard to the touch.
+• Nodules: An acne lesion that develops under the skin and can feel hard to the touch.

-• Cysts: an inflamed acne lesion that contains pus and may require medical attention to remove safely.
+• Cysts: An inflamed acne lesion that contains pus and may require medical attention to remove safely.

 In some cases, sun exposure can also play a role in body acne.
 Your skin tends to dry out when it gets burned, and your body often overcompensates by trying to produce more oil, which can clog your pores and cause acne.
 Simply wearing sunscreen every day can help prevent this from occurring.